Academic Delivery Plan 2021-22

-Canadore College has announced its academic delivery plan for the Fall 2020 semester classes, to ensure students are prepared and can complete their program requirements in the safest possible way.
+Canadore College has announced its academic delivery plan for the Spring 2021 semester classes, to ensure students are prepared and can complete their program requirements in the safest possible way.

 Canadore has decided on three approaches to offer academic instruction to students.
-The College intends to deliver as many courses remotely, via Information and Communication Technology (ICT) tools, as possible.
-Courses that cannot be delivered fully remotely will be offered through a blended model with a combination of electronic and online media and face-to-face teaching.
-Those courses where remote delivery is not possible will be offered entirely through in-class instruction.
-Program specific plans as well as important and beneficial information on the various support services available at the College will be communicated to students shortly with continuous updates to follow as needed and when available.
+The College will deliver as many courses remotely, via Information and Communication Technology (ICT) tools, as possible.
+Courses that cannot be delivered fully remotely are offered through a blended model with a combination of electronic and online media and face-to-face teaching.
+Those courses where remote delivery is not possible are offered entirely through in-class instruction.

 Canadore College has been successfully delivering courses through a combination of in-class and online approach for more than 20 years, in its sports and recreation and part-time study programs.
 As many as 500 students every year learn this way.